glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 Hence the best hypothetical solution is that the $(1 − f)T_S$ execution time can scaled down to: $$\frac{(1-f) T_S}{n}$$Therefore the speedup we can achieve with our application is: $$speedup(n) = \frac{T_{Seq}}{T_{Par}} = \frac{T_S}{f \ T_S \ + \ (1-f)\frac{T_S}{n}} = \frac{T_S}{T_S(f + \frac{1-f}{n})} =\frac{1}{f + \frac{(1-f)}{n}}$$Assuming to have infinite processing resources $n$ available, the term $\frac{(1-f)}{n}$ clearly goes to 0, and the speedup becomes: $$\lim_{n \rightarrow \infty} sp(n) = \frac{1}{f}$$Therefore, even with infinite processing resources, the speedup is limited by $1/f$, $\square$
 ## Gustafsson Law
+We use the same notation as before:
+- $n$ is the number of workers
+- $f$ is the amount of non parallelizable work
+- $1-f$ is the parallelizable work

 Gustaffsson found that the speedup of a program gained by using parallel computing is
 $$sp(n) = f + n\cdot(1-f) = f + n - nf = n - f(n-1)$$
 Gustafson's law addresses the shortcomings of Amdahl's law, which is based on the assumption of a **fixed problem size**, that is of an execution workload that does not change with respect to the improvement of the resources.